Cray-HPE/cray-crus/README.md

 locally and when building on GitHub.
 This ensures both lint-free and working code at build time.

-### CT tests
+### External tests

-See the [`cms-tools` repository](https://github.com/Cray-HPE/cms-tools) for details on running CT tests for this service.
+See the [`cms-tools` repository](https://github.com/Cray-HPE/cms-tools) for details on running additional tests for this service.

 ### Deploying to hardware for testing